Everest Base Camp Trek in December 2025

 Snowfall

-As per the weather, snow may start to fall as early as mid to late November.
+According to the weather, snow may fall as early as mid-to-late November.
 In December, there is a high chance of snowfall.
 So, the trails are covered with snow.
 You have to be cautious while walking.

 In contrast to snowy trails, imagine the magical snow-covered landscape.
 It will be worth the difficulty.
 Wear sturdy boots and warm socks.